alizeeschoen/ToolSetup/README.md

 If you are a cross-registrant and do not have an MIT email address, complete as many steps as you can and leave the `Kerberos` section of step 3 blank.

-Please join our [course piazza page](https://piazza.com/mit/spring2019/6178), and ask any questions if you run into issues.
+__IMPORTANT__: join our [course piazza page](https://piazza.com/mit/spring2019/6178).
+Unless it is a personal concern, please ask questions on Piazza rather than emailing us!

 1. create an MIT GitHub Enterprise account at [MIT GitHub](https://github.mit.edu)
     - use your kerberos as your username, if you have one